Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, a relatively low 4.6% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 23 trips per day across all routes, equating to approximately 7 weekly trips per individual stop.
+According to the 2021 Census, a relatively low percentage of residents, specifically 4.6%, work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages approximately 23 trips per day across all routes, equating to around seven weekly trips per individual stop.

 Frequently Asked Questions - Transport